KeenanThompson/Linux_Engineering/Week_1/README.md

   covering authentication, password policy, filesystem protections, network access, intrusion prevention, kernel behavior, and host-level detection.
 All configurations were applied on a live Ubuntu system and validated through command output, log review, functional testing, and a pre/post Lynis audit.
-This week establishes a hardened foundation for Week 2 vulnerability management and subsequent engineering work.

 Scope of Work